In-Context Learning of Stochastic Differential Equations with Foundation Inference Models: Conclusions

 Finally, future work will also explore leveraging the pretrained \texttt{FIM-SDE} weights to regularize equation discovery from high-dimensional data, with applications ranging from neural population and chemical reaction dynamics~\citep{duncker2019learning} to the evolution of natural language content~\citep{cvejoski2023neural, cvejoski2022future}.

 \begin{ack} This research has been funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr Institute for Machine Learning and Artificial Intelligence.
+Additionally, C\'esar Ojeda was supported by the Deutsche Forschungsgemeinschaft (DFG) – Project-ID 318763901 – SFB1294.

 \end{ack}